Get answers to frequently asked questions about the Chicago Booth Summer Business Scholars Program.

 What are your application deadlines?

-The application for Summer 2017 is now open.
+The application for Summer 2019 will open in Fall 2018.
 Application dates are below:

 What is the average age of a scholar?